spiffytech/spiffy.tech/static/_posts/using-a-graphql-subscription-with-vanilla-js.md

   Here's a lightweight way to make GraphQL queries that supports subscriptions, without heavy client libraries.
 ---
 I was looking for a way to use GraphQL subscriptions without Apollo, Relay, urql, or any other heavy libraries or frameworks that were locked to React.
-It turns out you can use Apollo's `subscriptinos-transport-ws` library by itself, without the rest of the framework.
+It turns out you can use Apollo's `subscriptions-transport-ws` library by itself, without the rest of the framework.
 You can use it for both Subscriptions and for Query/Mutation.

 Here's an example of making an authenticated GraphQL subscription request: